-- 15.1.2 A history of the previous TK-3 class size language is attached as Appendix G. The parties agree that Appendix G is provided as a historic reference to the prior agreements about TK-3 class size, and the parties agree that Appendix G shall not be used to interpret the language of this Agreement. - 15.1.3 Upon the request of OGEA, once a month, the District shall provide OGEA a copy of the Districtwide enrollment report showing class sizes at grades TK-3 throughout the District.
+- A history of the previous TK-3 class size language is attached as Appendix G. The parties agree that Appendix G is provided as a historic reference to the prior agreements about TK-3 class size, and the parties agree that Appendix G will not be used to interpret the language of this Agreement. - 15.1.3 Upon the request of OGEA, the District will provide OGEA a copy of the Districtwide enrollment report showing class sizes at grades TK-3 throughout the District.